 Sehlabathebe National Park

-Thaba Bosiu Mountain, has the meaning of “Mountain at Night” is a plateau with an area of two square kilometers and its height is at 1804 meters above sea level.
-It’s situated in the middle of Caledon Rivers and Orange along Maseru District.
+Thaba Bosiu Mountain, meaning “Mountain at Night” is a plateau with an area of two square kilometers and its height is 1804 meters above sea level.
+It’s situated in the middle of Caledon Rivers and Orange along the Maseru District.
 At the height of 120 meters, a barrier was formed with an aim of conserving people from danger at the early time.

 It also served as the headquarters of Moshoeshoe during the Basuto Wars.
-Such name was called due to two known explanations: First, it was believed that the Moshoeshoe people arrived at the place during night time and preparations for battle were done all night.
+Such a name was called due to two known explanations: First, it was believed that the Moshoeshoe people arrived at the place during nighttime, and preparations for battle were done all night.
 Second, Thaba Bosiu was attacked several times, but it was never conquered and defeated.

 Currently, Tse’hlanyane National Park is found far down in the anterior range of the mountains Maluti and its headquarters are situated at the base of Holomo Pass.
 The reserve indebted its origin from the road to the Hlotse tunnel designed for the Lesotho Highlands Water Project (LHWP).
 Its protected area is located at the consolidated Tse’hlanyane and the Holomo rivers.

-Its vast area is more than 5600 hectares characterized by unusual rough mountains terrain.
+Its vast area is more than 5600 hectares characterized by unusually rough mountain terrain.
 This is strictly protected which even includes one of the very small indigenous woodlands in the country of Lesotho.
 The path passes through Khabo’s village, which is adjacent to the Hlotse River where you will see an attractive valley until it reaches the park’s approach.